Birkhoff normal form and long time existence for periodic gravity water waves: Introduction

 \item Our transformations are non-symplectic and the final resonant Poincar\'e-Birkhoff normal form system is not a priori explicit.
-Then, an important step in our proof is a normal form uniqueness argument, that relies on the absence of three-waves resonances, and allows us to identify our system with the Hamiltonian equations associated to the Zakharov-Dyachenko-Craig-Worfolk Hamiltonian $H_{ZD}$ in \eqref{theoBirHfull}-\eqref{theoBirH}, up to degree $4$ of homogeneity. \end{itemize}
+Then, an important step in our proof is a {\it normal form uniqueness argument}, which allows us to identify the reduced Poincar\'e-Birkhoff system obtained with our procedures with the Hamiltonian equations associated to the Zakharov-Dyachenko-Craig-Worfolk Hamiltonian $H_{ZD}$ in \eqref{theoBirHfull}-\eqref{theoBirH}, up to degree $4$ of homogeneity.
+This algebraic identification can be seen as philosophically similar to Moser's indirect proof of the convergence of the Lindsted series for a KAM torus \cite{M67}.

+\item The stability time $ \sim \e^{-3} $ in Theorem \ref{thm:main} is expected to be {\it optimal} in view of the presence of quintic resonances as exhibited by Craig-Worfolk \cite{CW} and Dyachenko-Lvov-Zakharov \cite{DZ}.
+This means that we can not expect a stability time $ \sim \e^{-4} $ for all the initial data. \end{enumerate}

 We have chosen to formulate our long-time existence result using the original symplectic variables $(\eta,\psi)$ as well as the velocity components $(V,B)$ in \eqref{def:V}-\eqref{form-of-B} consistently with the formulation of the local existence theorem of \cite{ABZ1}, that we reproduce below.